Azure-Samples/Serverless-APIs/readme/4 - Apply policies and revisions.md

 ### Explore Visual Studio Code extension

 You can also apply policies in Visual Studio Code, using [API Management's Visual Studio Code extension](https://aka.ms/apim/vscext).
 Refer to the ["Garnish and serve your APIs in 45 minutes with Azure API Management" session recording](https://youtu.be/bik8JJVNNmk?t=264) for an example of applying rate-limit policy in Visual Studio Code and stress-testing it with the Artillery script.
-Visual Studio Code extension also lets you debug policies in real time and configure other settings of your API Management service.
+Visual Studio Code extension also lets you debug policies in real time and configure other settings of your API Management services.

 ## Related resources